 And thirdly, take maps and this or another guide, and have a cellphone for checking weather forecasts.
 Consider a personal locator beacon and a gps (see the Gear page).

 The South Island lies within the belt of winds known as the Roaring Forties that sailing ships used to hook into to speed around the southern parts of the globe.
 These winds pick up moisture and dump it on landmasses sitting in the middle of the ocean like New Zealand.
 This oceanic climate, unlike the continental climates of much of the USA and Europe, is not stable, so you need to be prepared for anything.
-While Otago and Canterbury have the nearest thing to a continental climate, and can be hot and dry for much of the summer (and sometimes cold at nights, especially at higher altitudes), this isn’t the case for Southland and inland Marlborough, where you can expect periods of rain even in summer.
+While Otago and Canterbury have the nearest thing to a continental climate in New Zealand, and can be hot and dry for much of the summer (and sometimes cold at nights, especially at higher altitudes), this isn’t the case for Southland and inland Marlborough, where you can expect periods of rain even in summer.
 If you want to get an accurate view then there are some websites with annual climate data.
 Here are two I’ve set for Arthur’s Pass: Weather2, ClimaTemp.
 You can see that the least amount of rain is in February, but it is still only 70% less than the highest rainfall month for the year, December.

 You can get the outlook for the coming season (that is, the very long range forecast) on the NIWA website.

 To get a weather forecast, you can go to New Zealand’s MetService website, where there are forecasts for larger centres (Invercargill, Queenstown and Wanaka are the only ones relevant for the TA South Island), but also rural forecasts for each province, and mountain forecasts covering Nelson Lakes National Park, Arthur’s Pass National Park, Canterbury High Country, and the Southern Lakes (Wakatipu to Hawea).
 If you are really into weather forecasting you can go to the very techy MetVuw site where there are satellite maps, radar maps, upper atmosphere readings, and forecast maps for up to ten days at regular intervals.
 There is also the amazing Norwegian forecasting service YR which seems as accurate as any produced in NZ.
 You can even type the name of a specific tramping hut into their search engine and get a forecast for that.
+There are apps for Met Service and YR that make getting a forecast easier than starting up your browser.

 Another source for weather forecasts is Radio NZ, which broadcasts forecasts on the hour and have a long-range forecast at 1pm, as well as a mountain forecast at 4pm each day.
 Their FM frequency is 101, but you will only pick that up in population centres (Invercargill, Te Anau, Queenstown, Wanaka, Twizel, Tekapo, Nelson all have transmitters).
 Their AM frequencies vary over the country, but will penetrate greater distances.